joelparkerhenderson/versioning/README.md

 ### Do this first

-If you're new to versionong, or just want to know what to do first, we recommend these steps:
+If you're new to versioning, or just want to know what to do first, we recommend these steps:

 1. Use semantic versioning.